 Ms W says: "I was extremely worried as to how I was going to pay the shortfall in my rent.
 It is not that easy for disabled people to move to smaller properties, particularly when the house they live in has been specially adapted to take account of their disabilities.
 Thanks to the support of Irwin Mitchell, I now don’t have to worry about this for the rest of the year."

-For expert advice on matters relating to Discretionary Housing Payments and how to challenge a refusal of a Discretionary Housing Payment, please contact Fiona McGhie of Irwin Mitchell's public law team on 0370 1500 100 or complete our enquiry form
+For expert advice on matters relating to Discretionary Housing Payments and how to challenge a refusal of a Discretionary Housing Payment, please contact Fiona McGhie of Irwin Mitchell's Public Law & Human Rights team on 0370 1500 100 or complete our enquiry form